How to Pack Lunch (Tips for Perfect Packed Lunches)

 Alternatively, you could use unbleached parchment paper to wrap your sandwiches and filled wraps.

-Also, make sure you dry salad leaves and greens thoroughly so you're not adding more moisture.
+- Make sure you dry salad leaves and greens thoroughly so you're not adding more moisture to the sandwich.

 For simple sandwich inspiration check out 101 Vegan Sandwiches - Back to School Kids Lunch boxes.